-This program of study is for individuals with a Bachelor's degree who would like to prepare for teacher certification in Elementary Education and Special Education.
+This program of study is for individuals with a bachelor's degree who would like to prepare for teacher certification in Elementary Education and Special Education.
 This graduate certificate program option leads to Missouri Initial Teacher Certification in Elementary Teaching 1-6 with an add-on in Mild/Moderate Cross-Categorical Disabilities, K-12 Special Education.
-These courses are also what DESE requires for the elementary and special education certifications.

 - A passing score on the designated Missouri Content Examination or an approved program of study

 - A 2.75 or higher overall GPA